Last Update: August 2016

 Microvesicle (MV) identification was a result of coagulation research spanning from the 1940s by Chargaff and West, until the late 1960s when Wolf reported visual evidence of platelet activation, using electron microscopy (4, 5).
 The activated platelets appeared to be shedding small vesicles (20- 50nm) directly from the plasma membrane, capable of thrombin generation.
 These vesicles were so minute in comparison to platelets that Wolf termed them ’platelet dust’.
 Wolf noted a linear correlation between the levels of platelet MVs (PMVs) and the original platelet count.
 He also noted that individuals with polycythaemia had a higher concentration of PMVs, with lower concentrations in individuals with thrombocytopenia.

-Exosomes were first identified in 1987 by Johnstone, who was researching the transformation process of reticulocytes into mature erythrocytes.
+Exosomes were notably identified in 1987 by Johnstone, who was researching the transformation process of reticulocytes into mature erythrocytes.
 Using electron microscopy, Johnstone identified small vesicles (30-100nm) held within the cytoplasm in multivesicular bodies (MVBs).
 Transferrin was identified as an abundant protein on MVBs using immunogold labelling, with the MVBs eventually binding to the plasma membrane, releasing the enclosed exosomes (6, 7).

 Retrovirus-like Vesicles (RLVs) are thought to arise from human endogenous retrovirus (HERV) sequences, which contribute approximately 5-8% of the human genome, and were reported as early as 1965 (8, 9).
 RLVs are grouped into families denoted by a suffix letter i.e. HERV-A. HERV-K is the only one of these families that contain open reading frames for functional retroviral proteins, gag, env, rec and pol (10, 11).
 Cells experiencing stress, such as radiation, chemical treatment, cytokine stimulation, hormone stimulation, or oncogenic transformation can cause the usually repressed expression HERV-K genes to be de-repressed (12-19).
 RLVs bud directly from the plasma membrane and their mechanism of biogenesis is thought to differ from those of MVs or exosomes.
 Their diameter is currently being reported as fairly homogenous at 90-100nm (20).